 2) The quality of the recording device (camera's optics and sensor, scanner's sensor).

 3) The digital format it is stored in (lossless vs lossy compression).

 4) The technical proficiency and the "eye" of the photographer.

 The size of a digital photo is measured in pixels (the smallest colour component in a photo).
-The two photos above are exactly the same size, 300 pixels in width by 225 in height, and both have been saved at 25% JPEG compression.
+The two photos above are exactly the same size, 300 pixels in width by 225 in height, and both have been saved at a JPEG quality of 75.
 Even though their DPI has been set to radically different values, the photos are identical in quality (the pixels don't change).
 So, what is DPI and why are so many people hung up about it?

 DPI is short for Dots Per Inch and it actually refers to printer dots per inch.
 These days, when used in photo software, it means PPI, which are pixels per inch.
 DPI and PPI are two different things, yet often DPI is used when PPI is meant, so read its usage in context.
 PPI is a measure of how a image is printed to a medium such as paper.
 Many software programs call PPI a measure of "resolution" which leads to more confusion since it is the resolution of the printed output, not the "resolution" of the digital image (see Adobe Photoshop Image Size Dialog Box for an example of this).

 If the pixels of an image do not change, then it has the same digital resolution no matter what number is parked in the DPI/PPI setting of the photo.
 One factor in the quality of printing to paper is many pixels per inch are delivered to the printer, a number between 200 and 300 is generally accepted to represent "photographic quality" at an arm's length viewing distance.
 But that quality, the PPI, is determined by how many pixels the image has - not the number parked in the DPI/PPI setting section.